webrcade/webrcade-docs/docs/feeds/format.md

 }
 ```

-The following image depicts the highlighted root object properties from the feed above displayed in the webЯcade front-end (Feeds view).
-The title, long title, description, thumbnail, and background images of the root object are shown below.
+The following image depicts the highlighted feed object properties from the feed above displayed in the webЯcade front-end (Feeds view).
+The title, long title, description, thumbnail, and background images of the feed object are shown below.

 ![](../assets/images/feed/format/feeds.png){: style="padding:5px 15px;" class="center"}